kzys/8-p.info/v4/src/framework/index.md

 # Framework Laptop

 [Framework](https://frame.work/) Laptop is a laptop that is repairable and upgradable.
-I bought one in 2022 for personal use and installed Fedora Linux 36.
+I bought one in 2022 for personal use, another in 2023 for work.
-Then I bought another in 2023 for work and installed Ubuntu Desktop 22.04.
+Both currently have Ubuntu Desktop 22.04.

 ## HiDPI